nbaztec/Qirc/README.md

 ## Qirc ##
 ====

-Qirc is an IRC bot built in Python
+Qirc is an IRC bot built in Python.
+See the attached user-guide for the entire list of operations (also at http://nbaztec.co.in/projects/list/qirc/qirc-user-guide.html)

 It is a simple bot with a simple extensible design and can support many complex tasks.